 - A recognition of blood guiltiness

-- A recognition of the need for sacrifice – this time of a broken spirit and a contrite
+- A recognition of the need for sacrifice – this time of a broken inner essence and a

 Now we move to The New Covenant.
 We have the drama build to a climax in the Book of John where he relates to us the story of The Messiah’s crucifixion, death, resurrection, and ascension.
 In John 19 we find the use of hyssop once more, seemingly innocent, even obscure in its appearance, yet rich with meaning when placed in the light of the previous uses we've seen.